Rockypocky77/ChancifySATPrep/sat3.md

 A) NO CHANGE
 B) secured, construction
 C) secured; construction
-D) secured construction
+D) secured, and construction

 Having analyzed the situation thoroughly, recommendations were issued by the committee.

 A) NO CHANGE
 B) the committee issued recommendations
-C) recommendations by the committee were issued
+C) the committee's recommendations were issued
 D) issuing recommendations occurred

 SECTION 2: MATH (Questions 55–98)

 A company's production cost C (in thousands) is modeled by C = 5(x + 8), where x is units produced.
-If revenue R = 3(x - 2) and the company breaks even when C = R, what is the value of x?
+The company's revenue R is modeled by R = 3(x - 2) + k, where k is a fixed base revenue.
+If the company breaks even when C = R and k = 46, what is the value of x?

 A) -23
-B) 23
+B) -11.5
-C) -46/2
+C) 0
-D) 46
+D) 23

 In a chemistry experiment, the concentration must be at least 27 units.
-If concentration = 6x - 9, where x is the amount added, what is the smallest integer value of x?
+If concentration = 6x - 9, where x is the amount added, and x must also satisfy x ≤ 10, what is the smallest integer value of x?

 A) 3
 B) 6
-C) 18
+C) 7
-D) 36
+D) 10

 A linear function f(x) = mx + b passes through (0, -5) and (4, 7).
 What is the value of m?

 A) 3
 B) -3
-C) 1/3
+C) 1/2
 D) 12

 If 7x + 12 = 4x + 30, what is x?

 A) 6
 B) -6
-C) 42/11
+C) 42/7
 D) 18

 If 6x + 5y = 53 and 4x - y = 11, what is x?

 A) 4
-B) 108/26
+B) 5
 C) -4
 D) 11